NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 Graphically:
 * Graphing any Numerical Sections of the dataset.

-You are also to convert any columns to their appropriate types when required.
+You also need to convert any columns to their appropriate types when required.

 ### 2. Cleaning the Dataset.